 21. Dispute Resolution

 If there is a dispute between the parties arising out of, or in connection with, the Agreement, the parties agree that they will first attempt to resolve the dispute through good faith negotiations between one or more senior management members of each party.
 If either party believes that such negotiations will not result in a resolution, then it shall notify the other party and thereafter either party may commence litigation in the state or federal courts in Denver, Colorado.
-The parties irrevocably submit to the exclusive jurisdiction of those courts and agree that final judgment in any action or proceeding brought in such courts will be conclusive and may be enforced in any other jurisdiction by suit on the judgment or in any other manner provided by law.
-Each party irrevocably waives to the fullest extent permitted by applicable law: (A) any objection it may have to venue referred to above; (B) any claim that any such action or proceeding has been brought in an inconvenient forum; and (C) any immunity that it or its assets may have from any suit, execution, attachment (whether provisional or final, in aid of execution, before judgment or otherwise) or other legal process.
+The parties irrevocably submit to the exclusive jurisdiction of those courts and agree that final judgment in any action or proceeding brought in such courts will be conclusive and may be enforced in any other jurisdiction.
+Each party irrevocably waives to the fullest extent permitted by applicable law: (A) any objection it may have to the Colorado courts referred to above; (B) any claim that any such action or proceeding has been brought in an inconvenient court; and (C) any immunity that it or its assets may have from any suit, execution, attachment (whether provisional or final, in aid of execution, before judgment or otherwise) or other legal process.

 22. Equitable Relief